Hacksaw Ridge: Release

 The world premiere of Hacksaw Ridge occurred on September 4, 2016, at the 73rd Venice Film Festival, where it received a 10-minute standing ovation.
 The film was released in Australia on November 3, 2016, by Icon Film Distribution, and in the United States on November 4, 2016, by Lionsgate/Summit Entertainment.
-It was released by Bliss Media in China in November, and in the United Kingdom in 2017, with IM Global handling international sales.
+It was released by Bliss Media in China in December, and in the United Kingdom in 2017, with IM Global handling international sales.

 Marketing

 On July 28, 2016, Lionsgate released the only official trailer for Hacksaw Ridge which garnered millions of views.
 In partnership with Disabled American Veterans, Gibson screened the film at both the DAV National Convention and VFW National Convention in August 2016 to raise awareness of veterans' issues.
-Within the same month, Gibson also appeared at Pastor Greg Laurie's SoCal Harvest in Anaheim, California to promote the film.
-A number of Seventh-day Adventist ministries offered free copies of the Hero of Hacksaw Ridge book during the film's release as well as created promotional materials to highlight Doss's faith.
+In August, Gibson also appeared at Pastor Greg Laurie's SoCal Harvest in Anaheim, California to promote the film.

+A number of Seventh-day Adventist ministries offered free copies of the Hero of Hacksaw Ridge book during the film's release, as well as created promotional materials to highlight Doss's faith.
 On February 24, 2017, Reto-Moto and Lionsgate announced a cross-promotion where the purchase of a DLC pack for Heroes & Generals would also give the purchaser a digital copy of the film.

 Reception

 Box office

-Hacksaw Ridge grossed $67.2 million in the United States and Canada and $113.2 million in other countries for a worldwide total of $180.4 million, against a production budget of $40 million.
+Hacksaw Ridge grossed $67.2 million in the United States and Canada and $113.4 million in other countries for a worldwide total of $180.6 million, against a production budget of $40 million.

 The film opened alongside Doctor Strange and Trolls, and was projected to gross around $12 million from 2,886 theaters.
 It made $5.2 million on its first day and $15.2 million in its opening weekend, finishing third at the box office behind Doctor Strange and Trolls.
 The debut was on par with the $15 million opening of Gibson's last directorial effort, Apocalypto, in 2006.
 In its second weekend, the film grossed $10.6 million (a drop of just 30%), finishing 5th at the box office.

 The film also opened successfully in China, grossing over $16 million in its first four days at the box office and over $60 million in total.